Porter Road wants to herd the meat industry in a new direction

 But from the beginning the two men had bigger ambitions, and as the business became increasingly successful, they began thinking about how to bring their approach to the meat industry to the entire country.

-“What we see the future is is being able to reach as many people as we can in the country and offer them the best quality most sustainably raised products,” said Carter in an interview.
+“What we see the future is is being able to reach as many people as we can in the country and offer them the best quality, most sustainably raised products,” said Carter in an interview.

-As they began building the business in earnest, the two men realized that there was a critical part of the process over which they had no control — the meat processing itself.
+As they began building the business in earnest, the two men realized there was a critical part of the process over which they had no control — the meat processing itself.

 “I would love to be Omaha Steaks,” said Carter.
 “But I would love to bring change to the system that Omaha Steaks buys into.”
 To do that meant not just sourcing from sustainable farms, but making sure that their slaughterhouse and processing facility was operating to standards that the two co-founders set for themselves.

 “They put up the curtain to hide what’s happening,” said Peisker of the meat industry — although the dirty side of industrial animal husbandry is well known.
-“99% of the meat is coming from these really disgusting places where the animals are near death and kept alive with injections… Tyson can say they get their chickens from family farm but] they sell the farmers feed, and chicks… small family farms are raising these animals but are doing it in a way that harms the animal.
-And our beef is born in the same matter.
+“Ninety-nine percent of the meat is coming from these really disgusting places where the animals are near death and kept alive with injections… Tyson can say they get their chickens from family farms, but they sell the farmers feed, and chicks… small family farms are raising these animals but are doing it in a way that harms the animal.
+And our beef is born in the same manner.
 It’s how they spend the end of their lives.
-They’re force fed chickenshit, chicken feathers, scrap and harvested in a manner that’s doing 60,000 head a day.”
+They’re force-fed chicken shit, chicken feathers, scrap and harvested in a manner that’s doing 60,000 head a day.”

 Peisker and Carter envision a different path, one that’s decentralizing the commodity meat industry.
 Instead of industrial farms producing thousands of head, smaller sustainable farms could raise livestock in the hundreds.
 Those sustainably raised animals could then be sent to local processing plants and slaughtered in facilities that are better for workers and (more) humane for animals.